-NOTE : If a particular Real Server is used in multiple VIPs you can choose to apply the offline / online action to all relevant VIPs or only a single VIP.
+NOTE: If a particular Real Server is used in multiple VIPs you can choose to apply the offline / online action to all relevant VIPs or only a single VIP.
 This simplifies taking Real Servers offline for maintenance purposes.

-NOTE : From v7.6, halting or draining all Real Servers in a cluster at layer 7 and layer 4 activates the fallback server.
+NOTE: Halting or draining all Real Servers in a cluster at layer 7 and layer 4 activates the fallback server.